Jean-Baptiste-Lasselle/meteor-mljml-editor/README.md

 AS for its use, see [this paragraph](https://github.com/Jean-Baptiste-Lasselle/meteor-lessons#provision-et-initialisation-du-cycle-iaac-lets-rock-with-you)

 The very point of that recipe, is that is has parameters, which allow you to change (`./.env`), at runtime :
+( _Nota Bene : NVM, NODEJS, and METEOR version configuration are not yet implemented, will be soon! _)

 | Variable | What it changes | Example value |
 | -------- | --------------- | ------------- |